secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitbasicshandson.md

 ---
-title: "GitLab with Git Basics - Hands-On Lab"
+title: "GitLab with Git Essentials - Hands-On Lab"
-description: "This Hands-On Guide walks you through the lab exercises used in the GitLab with Git Basics course."
+description: "This Hands-On Guide walks you through the lab exercises used in the GitLab with Git Essentials course."
 ---

-# GitLab with Git Basics
+# GitLab with Git Essentials

 ## Lab Guides